polardb/polardbx-operator/README.md

 ## Quick Start

-Follow the [[Quick Start](./docs/en/deploy/quick-start.md) / [快速开始](https://doc.polardbx.com/quickstart/topics/quickstart-k8s.html)] guide to start a testing Kubernetes cluster and play with PolarDB-X Operator.
+Follow the [快速开始](https://doc.polardbx.com/quickstart/topics/quickstart-k8s.html) guide to start a testing Kubernetes cluster and play with PolarDB-X Operator.

 ## Documentation

-**NOTE: v1.2.0 introduces a breaking change to support the new xpaxos galaxyengine.
-Please refer to the [CHANGELOG](./CHANGELOG.md) for upgrade guidance.**
+Please refer to the [CHANGELOG](./CHANGELOG.md) for the notable changes for each version.**

 Refer to the documentations for more details, such as CRD definitions and operation guides.